-Dr. Marco Gemmer is Visiting Professor and CIM integrated expert for Climate Change with the National Climate Center (NCC) of the China Meteorological Administration (CMA).
+Dr. Marco Gemmer is Visiting Professor for Climate Change with the National Climate Center (NCC) of the China Meteorological Administration (CMA).
 He is heading the Energy and Socio Economy Unit of the newly founded National Climate Change Center (NCCC).

-Dr. Marco gemmer's position is co-funded by The Centrum für internationale Migration und Entwicklung (CIM), which is the human resources placement organisation for German Development Cooperation.
+From 2008-2013, Dr. Marco gemmer's position was co-funded by The Centrum für internationale Migration und Entwicklung (CIM), which is the human resources placement organisation for German Development Cooperation.
 The experts placed by CIM are integrated into on-site structures through a local employment contract and the goals agreed together.
-Within a wide range of networks and partnerships that span the globe, these experts pursue the development policy goals of the German Federal Government: results-oriented, sustainable development through international cooperation http://www.cimonline.de/en/index.asp).
+Within a wide range of networks and partnerships that span the globe, these experts pursue the development policy goals of the German Federal Government: results-oriented, sustainable development through international cooperation http://www.cimonline.de/en/index.asp